jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

 To add the data to a style in Mapbox Studio, you need to upload it to your account.
 1. Login to [mapbox studio](https://studio.mapbox.com/){:target="_blank"}
-    Notice the buttons on the left "Style Editor", "Data Manager", you'll be navigating throught each of these.
+    Notice the buttons on the left "Style Editor", "Data Manager", you'll be navigating through each of these.
     <p align="center">
       <img src="Images/tilesets.png">
     </p>